alk0x1/alk0x1.github.io/about.md

 title: ❯ whoami
 permalink: /about/
 ---
-Hi!

-My name is Alan Bertani.
-I am a very curious developer who are fascinated in Cybersecurity and .

 What I really like is to know deeply how everything works, so I spend a lot of time learning the basics of computer science.
 That is the main reason why I like so much fields like exploit and malware development, blockchain, cryptographic protocols like Zero Knowledge Proofs etc. These topics force me to understand deeply how and why the techs that I use everyday works.

 I will use this personal space to publish some of my personal projects, make some tutorials and talk about topics that I like.
 Hope it helps you in some way ;)